Glossary

 1.

-Vagal tone is the activity level of the vagus nerve, the body's primary parasympathetic channel; it is the underlying physiology that your HRV score and resting heart rate are measuring.
+Vagal tone is the body's primary parasympathetic channel; it is the underlying physiology that your HRV score and resting heart rate are measuring.

 2.